mmjulkowska/Salt_NV_RootApp/README.md

 `shiny::runGitHub("mmjulkowska/Salt_NV_RootApp", "mmjulkowska")`

-The required libraries to be installed are:

-`shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly`

-You can install the packages by typing `install.packages("shiny")` in your R command window.

 The code underlying the App is freely available at the [github](https://github.com/mmjulkowska/Salt_NV_RootApp) for use and reproduction or tweaking to your own results.

 ## What can you do with the App:

-### 1. Examine how salinity alters the phenotypes of individual accessions.
+### 1. Examine how salinity alters the phenotypes of individual accessions

 To compare the RSA phenotypes of individual accessions between different conditions studied in our study (0, 75 or 125 mM NaCl), the user can select the accession from the menu either by clicking on one, or starting to type its coloquial name.